Henry L. Benning: American Civil War

-The Benning's Brigade fought at the Battle of Wauhatchie outside Chattanooga, Tennessee, and joined Longstreet's Corps in its unsuccessful Knoxville Campaign in late 1863.
+Benning's Brigade fought at the Battle of Wauhatchie outside Chattanooga, Tennessee, and joined Longstreet's Corps in its unsuccessful Knoxville Campaign in late 1863.
 Returning to Virginia, the brigade fought against Union Lieutenant General Ulysses S. Grant in the 1864 Overland Campaign, where Benning was severely wounded in the left shoulder during the Battle of the Wilderness on May 5.
 That wound kept him out of the remainder of the campaign and much of the subsequent Siege of Petersburg, but he was able to return in time for the waning days of that lengthy campaign.
 His brigade withstood strong Union assaults against its entrenchments but was forced to withdraw along with the rest of Lee's army in the retreat to Appomattox Court House in early April 1865.
 Benning, heartbroken, was one of the final officers to lead his men to the surrender ceremony.

-Later life and death
+Postwar legal practice

 After the war, Benning returned to Columbus to resume the practice of law.
-He found that his house had been burned; all of his savings had disappeared; and he had to support, along with his own family, the widow, and children of his wife's brother, who had been killed in the war.
+He found that his house had been burned, his bondsmen left, and all of his savings had disappeared.
+Further, he had to support, along with his own family, the widow and children of his wife's brother, who had been killed in the war.

-In 1875, Benning had a stroke, termed apoplexy at the time, on his way to court and died in Columbus.
-He is buried in Linwood Cemetery.